-\end{linenomath} In (\cite{dalca2019unsupervised}), $s_f$ and $s_m$ represent \textit{anatomical surfaces} originated from label maps.
+\end{linenomath} However, it is important to note that in~(\cite{dalca2019unsupervised}), $s_f$ and $s_m$ represent \textit{anatomical surfaces} obtained from label maps.
 In contrast, we directly used the \textit{label maps} as $s_f$ and $s_m$ in this work.
-They are image volumes with multiple channels, each channel containing a binary mask defining the segmentation of a certain structure/organ.
+They were image volumes with multiple channels, each channel contained a binary mask defining the segmentation of a certain structure/organ.